Retirement Living Hub

 Assessing Your Treasures: What to Sell, Keep, or Rehome

-Before you begin the selling process, you need a clear inventory and a thoughtful decision-making framework.
+Before we could even think about selling, I knew we needed a clear inventory and a thoughtful decision-making framework.
 Not every heirloom or collectible holds significant monetary value, and not every valuable item is something you need to keep.
-Start by dividing your possessions into distinct categories.

 Distinguishing Value: Sentimental vs. Monetary

-Often, items carry immense sentimental value but little market worth, or vice versa.
-Understand this distinction clearly.
-A cherished family photo album has priceless sentimental value but no market value.
-A rare coin collection, while possibly less personal, might hold substantial monetary worth.
-Focus on retaining items that truly resonate with your current life and future desires, whether for their beauty, utility, or deep personal significance.
+A rare coin collection I’d accumulated, while less personal, held substantial monetary worth.
+Our focus became retaining items that truly resonated with our current life and future desires, whether for their beauty, utility, or deep personal significance.
+It was a balance, and sometimes, a negotiation.

 Your Sorting Categories

-• Keep: These are items you truly love, use regularly, or have profound, irreplaceable sentimental value.
-These fit into your right-sized future.
+• Keep: These were items we truly loved, used regularly, or had profound, irreplaceable sentimental value.
+These fit into our right-sized future in Florida.

-• Sell: Items with demonstrable monetary value that you no longer need, use, or want to keep.
-This includes many heirlooms and collectibles you aim to monetize.
+• Sell: Items with demonstrable monetary value that we no longer needed, used, or wanted to keep.
+This included many heirlooms and collectibles we aimed to monetize.

-• Donate: Functional items in good condition that hold little monetary value but can benefit others.
+• Donate: Functional items in good condition that held little monetary value but could benefit others.

-• Discard: Broken, damaged, or unusable items that lack sentimental or monetary value.
+• Discard: Broken, damaged, or unusable items that lacked sentimental or monetary value.

 The “Family Heirlooms” Discussion